jimfunk/django-postgresql-netfields/README.rst

 Django PostgreSQL Netfields
 ===========================

-This project is an attempt at making proper Django net related fields for Django Currently the built in IPAddressField does not support IPv6 and uses an inefficient HOST() cast in all lookups.
+This project is an attempt at making proper Django net related fields for Django Currently the built in ``IPAddressField`` does not support IPv6 and uses an inefficient ``HOST()`` cast in all lookups.
 Hopefully there experience from this project can lead to a resolution of these issues upstream.

-In addition to the basic IPAddressField replacement a CIDR and MAC field have been added.
+In addition to the basic ``IPAddressField`` replacement a ``CIDR`` and ``MACADDR`` field have been added.
 Furthermore a customer Manager allows for access to all of PostgreSQL's INET operators.

 Django version
 --------------